turingschool/bootstrap_new_students/Readme.md

   [This tutorial](http://tutorials.jumpstartlab.com/topics/environment/environment.html).
 * For the basics on how to work in the terminal, check out [Terminal and Editor](http://tutorials.jumpstartlab.com/academy/workshops/terminal_and_editor.html).
+* If you don't already have a place you want to put your material from the school, then go ahead a directory called "Turing" in your home folder: `mkdir ~/Turing` congrats, now you have one :P

 Dotfiles
 ========